Shuttleworth various

 GUIDE BY ADAM LANDAU

 Few airshows offer such a relaxed and enjoyable experience as those at Old Warden.
-The Shuttleworth Collection typically host around ten airshows per year at their small grass airstrip, including afternoon shows on Sundays and smaller evening shows on Saturdays.
-They often feature the Collection’s own rare classic aircraft, as well as visiting planes and occasional military participants.
+The Shuttleworth Collection typically host around seven airshows per year at their small grass airstrip, including afternoon shows on Sundays and split format afternoon and evening shows on Saturdays.
+They often feature the Collection’s own rare classic aircraft, as well as visiting aeroplanes and occasional military participants.
 The venue is also a favourite among photographers, with its favourable lighting and curved crowdline, allowing for photogenic topside passes “round the bend”.

-Members Shuttleworth Veteran Aeroplane Society (SVAS) enjoy several perks, including free access to the museum on non-event days and discounted airshow tickets (typically ar discount of between £8 and £4 per event).
-SVAS membership costs £30 per year for an adult, or £15 per year for a young adult (16-25).
-A pair of adults can share membership for £50 annually.
-Lifetime membership is also available for £900 (under 60) or £500 (over 60).
+Members Shuttleworth Veteran Aeroplane Society (SVAS) enjoy several perks, including free access to the museum on non-event days and discounted airshow tickets (typically ar discount of £7 per event).
+SVAS membership costs £40-50 per year for an adult.

 BY PLANE: